DavidGilligan/devops-template/README.md

 # Lightweight DevOps Template

-This repository provides a reference implementation of a lightweight DevOps pipeline designed for small-scale software projects (SSPs).
-It was developed as part of an MSc dissertation at the University of Abertay.
+This repository provides an implementation of a lightweight DevOps pipeline designed for small-scale software projects (SSPs).
+It was developed as part of an MSc Computer Science dissertation at the University of Abertay.
 The template aims to minimise overhead and administrative burden while enabling repeatable CI, basic CD, and practical observability that non-specialist developers can adopt quickly.

 ## Project Overview

 Conventional DevOps pipelines can be excessive for small projects, leading teams to rely on manual steps that slow delivery and increase risk.
 This template addresses that gap with a modular structure, a simple CI workflow, and an optional, containerised observability stack that can be started locally with a single command.

+To make adjustments to the template to suit org needs, please change or delete the CODEOWNERS file.

 ## Features